 India is fast becoming a hot destination for outsourced e-publishing work.
 As per a Confederation of Indian Industry (CII) report, the industry is growing at an annual rate of 35 per cent and India's outsourcing opportunities in the value-added and core services such as copy editing, project management, indexing, media services and content deployment will help make the publishing BPO industry worth US$ 1.46 billion by 2010.

 7. Health Care

 India in case of health care facilities still lacks the adequate supply.
 In Healthcare sector also there is a huge gap between demand and supply at all the levels of society.
 Still, there are so many urban areas where you could hardly find any multi specialty hospital.
 And in case of metros the market sentiments itself created a need of psychological consultation.

 Healthcare, which is a US$ 35 billion industry in India, is expected to reach over US$ 75 billion by 2012 and US$ 150 billion by 2017.
 The healthcare industry is interestingly poised as it strives to emerge as a global hub due to the distinct advantages it enjoys in clinical excellence and low costs.

 8. Luxury Products

-The high and affluent class of society will not be affected much by this global crises even if their worth is reduced significantly.
-They will not change their life style and will not stop spending on luxurious goods.
+The high and affluent class of society will not be affected much by this global crisis, even if their worth is reduced significantly.
+They will not change their lifestyle and will not stop spending on luxury goods.
 So luxurious product market will not be affected and in fact to maintain the lifestyle those affluent will spend more for it.
 Luxury car makers are pouring in to woo the nouveau riche (Audi, BMW are the most recent entrants).

 According to recent research on luxury trends, the number of families with annual incomes of more than $230,000 will have more than doubled from 20,000 in 2002 to 53,000 by the end of 2005 and will grow to 140,000 by 2010.